brys0/Spotify-Web/README.md

 [**NodeJS/TS** `SWWrap`](https://github.com/WubzyGD/SWWrap) - [**WubzyGD**](https://github.com/WubzyGD)
 > Will there ever be a lighter version of this webserver available?

 Yes!
-There should be a version coming out that just uses the raw JRE suppport and should shrink the memory usage and jar size by up to 50%
+There should be a version coming out that just uses the raw JRE support, and should shrink the memory usage/jar size by up to 50%

 > How can I contribute?